Transcarpathia: Part of Czechoslovakia (1920–1938)

+Subcarpathian Rus (1928–1939)

-In 1928, Czechoslovakia was divided into four provinces: Bohemia, Moravia-Silesia, Slovakia, and the Subcarpathian Rus'.
+In 1928, Czechoslovakia was divided into four provinces: Bohemia, Moravia-Silesia, Slovakia, and the Subcarpathian Rus.
 The main town of the region, and its capital until 1938, was Užhorod.
 It had an area of 12097 km2, and its 1921 population was estimated as being 592,044.

-In the period 1918–1938 the Czechoslovak government attempted to bring the Subcarpathian Rus', with 70% of the population illiterate, no industry, and a herdsman way of life, up to the level of the rest of Czechoslovakia.
+In the period 1918–1938 the Czechoslovak government attempted to bring the Subcarpathian Rus, with 70% of the population illiterate, no industry, and a herdsman way of life, up to the level of the rest of Czechoslovakia.
 Thousands of Czech teachers, policemen, clerks and businessmen went to the region.
 The Czechoslovak government built thousands of kilometers of railways, roads, airports, and hundreds of schools and residential buildings.

-The Rusyn people decided to join the new state of Czechoslovakia, a decision that happened parallel to other events that affected these proceedings.
-At the Paris Peace Conference, several other countries (including Hungary, Ukraine and Russia) laid claim to Carpathian Rus'.
-The Allies, however, had few alternatives to choosing Czechoslovakia.
-Hungary had lost the war and therefore gave up its claims; Ukraine was seen as politically unviable; and Russia was in the midst of a civil war.
-Thus the only importance of Rusyns' decision to become part of Czechoslovakia was in creating, at least initially, good relations between the leaders of Carpathian Rus' and Czechoslovakia.
 The Ukrainian language was not actively persecuted in Czechoslovakia during the interwar period, unlike in Poland and Romania.
 73 percent of local parents voted against Ukrainian language education for their children in a referendum conducted in Subcarpathian Rus' in 1937.